10 Tips for Success: Kindergarten Book Lovers Keep Reading All Summer Long!

 Invite families to RECORD all of the picture books and quality phonics-based books they read and reread together during the summer.
 Students proudly bring the reading logs back in September.
 (Some prolific readers may want to take 5 reading logs!
 Let them.)
 Each child can return their logs to their first grade teacher in the fall: Hurray for prolific readers!
 Have a school celebration of book lovers.

-Children will continue to gain oral language and reading fluency as they delight in the rhythm, rhyme, and wondrous sounds of language.
+Children will continue to build oral language, vocabulary, comprehension, and reading fluency as they delight in the rhythm, rhyme, and wondrous sounds of language.

-Download printable PDF list of books (taken from A Family Guide to Growing Young Readers on TPT)
+Download printable PDF list of books (taken from A Family Guide to Growing Readers on TPT)

 Encourage families to keep the love of learning alive and to value unstructured childhood play.

-8. Ask each child or family to carefully print two self-addressed envelopes or postcards.
+8. Ask each family to carefully print two self-addressed envelopes or postcards.

 Print on index weight paper